De-Technocrats/Eerie-Sky/README.md

 # Eerie-Sky
+It is a GEONIT .
 This tool tells 15+ climatological / Meteorological facts e.g. humidity, longitude, wind direction, sun-set time etc. about the inputted location.
 ## Installation & Usage
 [+]Requirements
 1) Proper Internet connection